CAMP Lab Alumnae

 Courtney Hartman joined the CAMP Lab in Fall 2016.
 As part of the lab, she explored numerous and varied interests, including parent-child relationships and adverse childhood experiences (ACEs) from infancy to adolescence, as well as pressure to pursue an “ideal” body in adolescence.
 Elements of these interests appear in her current work examining the development of gender and gender norms in childhood.
 Courtney graduated from OSU with honors in May 2017, receiving a BS in Psychology.
 She is currently pursuing a Ph.D. in Experimental Psychology (Developmental Psychology Concentration) at Saint Louis University.
 The CAMP Lab has equipped her with tools to begin building her brand of research in developmental psychology, and has strengthened her desire to work with children and parents.
 In addition, her contributions to the PMAST and exploration of ACEs have sparked an interest in public health.
 She is a member of Women’s Voices Raised, an advocacy group for women, and volunteers with organizations dedicated to providing aid and support to women and children, including the St. Louis Area Diaper Bank and The Women’s Safe House.

-Hannah Scott is a fourth year Psychology student receiving her Bachelor’s at Oklahoma State University.
+Hannah Scott was a Psychology student receiving her Bachelor’s at Oklahoma State University.
 Hannah is interested in maternal mental health studies, parent child relational studies in cases of domestic violence within the immediate family, and Personal Construct Psychology.
 Hannah hopes to gain further experience studying maternal mental health, and risk factors that affect the mental health of women during pregnancy while working in Dr. Ciciolla's lab.
 After completion of her undergraduate degree in May 2019, Hannah hopes to attend a postgraduate program for a Master of Social Work abroad.
 Hannah is incredibly enthusiastic about the opportunity to work in the CAMP lab under Dr. Ciciolla and her staff for the 2018-2019 Academic Year.

-Shelbie Seney is a third-year undergraduate student at Oklahoma State University studying Psychology.
+Shelbie Seney was a third-year undergraduate student at Oklahoma State University studying Psychology.
 She is studying Psychology because of how interesting it is, and what the knowledge can bring to this world.
 She is particularly interested in children that undergo family transitions in early development.
 She plans on attending graduate school to further her education, specifically in counseling for mental health.
 She loves learning new things and was very excited to participate in Dr. Ciciolla's lab!

-Melanie Sokolowski is a 2019 graduate of OSU’s Psychology Department.
+Melanie Sokolowski was a 2019 graduate of OSU’s Psychology Department.
 She assisted in CAMP lab for two years and now plans to attend the University of Oklahoma to continue her education in the Masters of Social Work program on the Norman campus.
 Melanie wants to continue to assist in research labs and also do her own research, her interests include: the effects maternal miscarriage has on the development of surviving siblings, Client-centered therapy as a treatment for clients that have been exposed to trauma, specifically domestic violence and sexual assault, Children's psychophysiology and stress reactivity in regard to their exposure to adverse life circumstances, specifically domestic violence, sexual assault, and fatal diagnoses.
 Her goal is to work in the social work field as a Licensed Clinical Social Worker and then return to school to earn her PhD in social work.